IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: More Experimental Results

 \subsection{Ablation Studies}

-We show more ablation study in Fig.~\ref{supp.fig: Quality Results on Blender Dataset} on Blender Object and in Fig.~\ref{supp.fig: Comparisons with Previous work on Replica Scene} on Replica Scene.
+We show more ablation study results in Fig.~\ref{supp.fig: Quality Results on Blender Dataset} on the Blender Object dataset and in Fig.~\ref{supp.fig: Comparisons with Previous work on Replica Scene} on the Replica Scene dataset.
 The reflectance estimated by the baseline method is more stochastic and unstable.
 While adding the intrinsic prior, the network output is plausible.
-The adaptive reflectance iterative clustering method can make the reflectance regions of the same material cluster together but may lose some distinguishable boundaries in Replica Scene.
-Whereas hierarchical clustering method can retain the boundaries and still yields more plausible results.
+The adaptive reflectance iterative clustering method can make the reflectance regions of the same material cluster together but may lose some distinguishable boundaries in the Replica Scene dataset.
+We also show the quantitative comparison results of the Blender Object dataset in Tab.~\ref{tab: nerf dataset} and Tab.~\ref{tab: invrender dataset}.
+The comparison results demonstrate that unsupervised prior and clustering can help to improve the intrinsic decomposition, but may decrease the performance of view synthesis slightly.
+Fig.~\ref{supp.fig: Comparisons with Previous work on Replica Scene} shows hierarchical clustering method can retain the boundaries and still yields more plausible results.